βοΈ How to Homeschool in Portugal

 If you prefer not to follow the Portuguese curriculum, the most straightforward solution is not registering your child in the Portuguese education system at all, and instead enrolling them in an accredited international online school.

-This is legally possible if you’re a resident but your child is not enrolled in a local school — however, be aware that this means your child won’t be in the Portuguese system, and you’re fully responsible for their education.
+This is commonly done by some families living in Portugal, but be aware that this means your child wonβt be in the Portuguese system, and youβre fully responsible for their education.

 These schools allow you to homeschool with a structured program and obtain a recognized diploma: